holocm/holo-attic/README.md

 ============

 holo is written in Go, so it compiles to static binaries without any runtime dependencies (other than a UNIX kernel).
+Building requires a Unix shell and a reasonably recent Perl, stuff that is preinstalled on almost every Linux distribution.

-That being said, the current implementation depends on Arch Linux at some points (the packaging using a PKGBUILD, and the built-in handling of `pacnew` files).
+That being said, the current implementation depends on Arch Linux at one point (the built-in handling of `pacnew` files).
 The algorithm itself is distribution-independent, though.
+Support for other distributions can be added easily, the author just does not have any other distributions set up for testing.

 Installation
 ------------